 2020 Award Winners – Mirjam Neelen and Paul Kirschner

-Mirjam Neelen is one of the world’s most accomplished research-practitioners in the workplace learning field.
+Mirjam Neelen is one of the world’s most accomplished research-to-practice practitioners in the workplace learning field.
 On the practical side, Mirjam has played many roles.
 As of this writing, she is the Head of Global Learning Design and Learning Sciences at Novartis.
 She has been a Learning Experience Design Lead at Accenture and at the Learnovate Centre in Dublin, an Instructional Designer at Google, and Instructional Design Lead at Houghton Mifflin Harcourt.
 Mirjam utilizes evidence-informed wisdom in her work and also partners with Paul A. Kirschner in the 3-Star Learning Experience blog to bring research and evidence-informed insights to the workplace learning field.
 Mirjam is a member of the Executive Advisory Board of The Learning Development Accelerator.

 Paul A. Kirschner is Professor Emeritus at the Open University of the Netherlands and owner of kirschner-ED, an educational consulting practice.
 Paul is an internationally recognized expert in learning and educational research, with many classic studies to his name.
 He has served as President of the International Society for the Learning Sciences, is an AERA (American Education Research Association) Research Fellow (the first European to receive this honor).
 He has published several very successful books: Ten Steps to Complex Learning, Urban Myths about Learning and Education.
 More Urban Myths about Learning and Education, and this year he published How Learning Happens: Seminal Works in Educational Psychology and What They Mean in Practice with Carl Hendrick — as well as the book he and Mirjam are honored for here.
 Kirschner previously won the Neon Elephant Award in 2016 for the book Urban Myths about Learning and Education written with Pedro De Bruyckere and Casper D. Hulshof.
 Also, Paul’s co-author on the Ten-Steps book, Jeroen van Merriënboer, won the Neon-Elephant award in 2011.